Big E (wrestler): Florida Championship Wrestling and NXT (2009–2012)

-Ewen was assigned to FCW, where he debuted on December 17, 2009, under the ring name Big E Langston.
-On May 12, 2011, Langston and Calvin Raines defeated Richie Steamboat and Seth Rollins to win the FCW Florida Tag Team Championship, but they lost the championship to CJ Parker and Donny Marlow on July 21, 2011.
-During the WrestleMania Axxess event in April 2012, Langston defeated Antonio Cesaro.

-NXT Champion (2012–2013)

-When WWE rebranded FCW into NXT, Langston made his NXT debut on August 1, 2012, defeating Adam Mercer.
-This marked the start of a winning streak for Langston, who from September started repeatedly performing his finisher on his opponents and demanding that referees count to five (rather than the usual three) before awarding him pinfalls.
-After Langston rejected Vickie Guerrero's managerial services, Guerrero promised a $5,000 bounty to anyone who could put Langston "on the shelf"; but attempts to claim the bounty by Chad Baxter and Camacho were firmly squashed by Langston.
-The bounty was ultimately declared void by NXT Commissioner Dusty Rhodes.
+Ewen worked for FCW from 2009 to 2012 under the ring name Big E Langston, where he won FCW Florida Tag Team Championship with Calvin Raines.
+When WWE rebranded FCW into NXT, Langston appeared on NXT.
+During his first month in NXT, he had a winning streak and also demanded that referees count to five (rather than the usual three) before awarding him pinfalls.
+He also had a storyline with Vickie Guerrero, who promised a $5,000 bounty on Langston after he rejected her serviced as manager.
 Langston then began to feud with The Shield, and on the January 9, 2013 episode of NXT, Langston defeated The Shield member Seth Rollins in a No Disqualification match to win the NXT Championship.
 After successful title defenses against Conor O'Brian, Corey Graves, Brad Maddox, and Damien Sandow, Langston eventually lost the NXT Championship to Bo Dallas on the June 12 episode of NXT, ending his title reign at 168 days, although WWE recognizes his reign at 153 days due to the episode airing on tape delay.